Can you clear UPSC Prelims in 6 Months? What should be the Civil Service Prelims 6 Month Strategy?

 If you haven’t cleared prelims before, we strongly recommend you to devote at least 75% of your preparation time in the last 6 months before Prelims entirely on Prelims topics.

-ClearIAS always focus a Prelims cum Mains Integrated approach.
+ClearIAS always focus on a Prelims cum Mains Integrated approach.

 We have clearly mentioned what you should study in the respective months to ensure that your preparation most suits the requirements of the UPSC Civil Services Exam cycle.